smartheim/wifi-captive-rs/readme.md

 *   **-i, --portal-interface** interface, **$PORTAL_INTERFACE**

-    Wireless network interface to be used by WiFi Connect
+    Wireless network interface to be used by WiFi Connect.
+    If not set, the first wireless interface returned by the network backend is used.

 *   **-p, --portal-passphrase** passphrase, **$PORTAL_PASSPHRASE**

     WPA2 Passphrase of the captive portal WiFi network

-    Default: _no passphrase_
+    Default: "wificonnect"

+*   **-f, --passphrase_file** passphrase file, **PORTAL_PASSPHRASE_FILE**

+    WPA2 Passphrase of the captive portal WiFi network, given via file.
+    The file should contain the passphrase in plain text, utf8 encoded, in exactly one line.
+    Wifi-Captive will try to watch that file for changes.

 *   **-s, --portal-ssid** ssid, **$PORTAL_SSID**